mattrussi/gitlab-com-runbooks/docs/ci-runners/macos/access.md

 - Under `AWS Account` pick `saas-mac-runners-b6fd8d28`.

 Most of the resources exist in the `N. Virginia` (`us-east-1`) region; if you're looking for more info, go to [resources.md](./resources.md) for information about the used resources.

+*NOTE*: if you don't see `AWS Services Org`, then open an individual [Access Request](https://gitlab.com/gitlab-com/team-member-epics/access-requests/-/issues), to get access to the AWS account:  `saas-mac-runners-b6fd8d28`.
+See past [bulk access request](https://gitlab.com/gitlab-com/team-member-epics/access-requests/-/issues/21531).

 ### Staging